Our preferred hardwoods

 C. American White Oak

 Oak is a hardwearing dense wood.
 It is known for having lovely open grain and was traditionally used in the construction of boars and wine barrels.
 Its soft, light colouring is often associated with Scandinavian design.
+We offer our American White Oak with either a natural, a bleached or a blackened finish.

 D. Quebec Maple